YahyaOmari/reading-notes/README.md

     the end if I did not uderstand them by myself I can ask anyone to help, it

-    is not a shame, the shame is to be shy and not to ask because ifyou did
+    is not a shame, the shame is to be shy and not to ask because if you did

     not ask you will never learn and improve of yourself.